jsilland/cuisson/white_chocolate_creme_brulee_with_kiwi.md

 Cut two kiwis in half then remove the skin using a spoon and cut into quarters.
 Cut each quarter in slices 2mm thick and reserve in a bowl.

 In a medium bowl, whisk the yolks and the sugar until mix is consistent.
 Add the cream to the bowl a little at a time, stirring as you pour it.
-Pour the liquid into a half-dozen ramequins and evenly integrate the pieces of kiwi into the ramequins, first halfway through and again at the end.
+Pour the liquid into six ramequins and evenly integrate the pieces of kiwi into the ramequins, first halfway through and again at the end.

 Set the ramequins into a large cake pan and pour the hot water around them.
 Bake for 40 to 45 minutes.
 Remove from oven and refrigerate for at least 2 hours and at most 3 days.